If you’re looking for a fun project that is quick to make, yet makes a fashion statement, look no further. Introducing the Buffalo Plaid Wristlet.

-So I’ve got a little love affair going with Buffalo Plaid lately.
-For some reason, it makes my soul happy to take 2 colors I normally wouldn’t put together–red and burgundy–add some black and AMAZING!
-Buffalo Plaid!
 Not too long ago, I stopped in my favorite coffee shop to get a Mocha (yum!) when inspiration struck!
 Or rather..
 I saw a woman come in with a wristlet and I remembered everything I love about the lowly wristlet.
 It is small.
 It’s convenient.
 It holds just what you need and nothing of what you don’t.
 It says ‘I’m busy, I’m important, and I’m stylish’.
 And right then, I knew I was going to design a buffalo plaid wristlet and use amazing purse hardware.
-Because who doesn’t love purse hardware.
+Because who doesn’t love purse hardware!
 It’s what gives this wristlet her sassy edge, don’t you think?

 For this project, two colors are used in each row.
 The non working yarn is carried along and crocheted right over.
 Check out this post on how to tapestry crochet for everything you need to know.
 This project is worked back and forth in rows, through both loops.
-It gives a bit of a different look than the Buffalo Plaid Cup Cozy.
-But I think you will like it just the same!
+It’s worked a bit differently than the Buffalo Plaid Cup Cozy for an equally fun look.

 MY LATEST VIDEOS

 Thank you to Lion Brand for providing the yarn for this project!

 Buffalo Plaid Wristlet

 - Lion Brand Vanna’s Choice: Scarlett, Black and Burgundy, 1/2 oz each.